Apollo199999999/DynaWin/README.md

 ## Features

 ### Dynamic Theme:
-Switch your Windows theme or app theme based on time
+Switch your Windows theme or app theme based on time.

 #### Automatic switching of theme